 Shopify payments fees

-The most vital thing that one might notice while using the payment option is that Shopify will remove the commission fee that it charges as a part of the gateway fees.
+The most vital thing that one might notice while using the payment option is that Shopify will remove the commission fee as part of the gateway fees.
 The business payment gateway fees are 2% for the basic Shopify fee, 0.5 % for the advanced Shopify fee, and 1% for the Shopify fee.

 The removal of the commission fee is that you can enjoy the benefits once you are done activating the advanced Shopify payment service provider.
 The customers sometimes choose the PayPal gateway during the checkout process.
 So if you want to enjoy the benefits of free Shopify pay per transaction for business, you should make sure that you select the Shopify payments gateway.